 One of our favourite places to stay is the Tacacori EcoLodge, Alajuela.
 This eco-friendly lodge is the epitome of sustainable with its 4 private villas that are made of natural materials such as bamboo, rattan, cotton.
 Hot water is provided by solar energy and natural light is used throughout along with energy saving lamps and LEDs.
 Tacacori’s owners, who are French, are committed to impacting the environment as little as possible which they have proven since the beginning.
 No trees were cut down to integrate the villas and they were designed specifically for maximum natural lighting.
 Biodegradable soaps and organic shower gels are among their offerings here.

 One thing people always go on about when staying at Tacacori are the gardens!
 They are breathtaking and well, transformational!
 You will feel at one with nature and the experience will quickly put everything back into perspective.
 You’re likely to see a vast array of wildlife including birds such as toucans, hummingbirds, parakeets, motmots…the list goes on.
 Costa Rica is home to a quarter of the world’s known butterflies so have your camera ready to see how many you can capture.

 Have you found this post useful?
 Share it on Pinterest!

 Which is your favourite Costa Rica eco lodge?
-Let us know in the comments below!
+Let me know in the comments below!